“I had been suffering with lots of coughs and colds for several months and was diagnosed as an asthmatic; a diagnosis which I readily accepted.

-I went to my doctor who said I had pleurisy and gave anti-biotics.
-I took the anti-biotics as required but carried on working as my job was quite sedentary as a New homes Sales Advisor I thought I would be ok whilst just sitting.
+I went to my doctor who said I had pleurisy and gave me antibiotics.
+I took the antibiotics as required but carried on working.
+As my job was quite sedentary as a New Homes sales advisor, I thought I would be ok whilst just sitting.

-The scan followed quite quickly, then a bronchoscopy and a biopsy then the news came that I had an adenoid cystic carcinoma, a rare form of lung cancer, that I had probably had for about 4 years, thankfully it was a slow growing tumor!
+The scan followed quite quickly, then a bronchoscopy and a biopsy, then the news came that I had an adenoid cystic carcinoma, a rare form of lung cancer, which I had probably had for about four years.
+Thankfully, it was a slow-growing tumour.

 I remember sitting in the room with the consultant as he gave me the news; all I could think of was ‘I am going to die and my girls will be alone’.

 I was completely devastated.
 After never smoking in my life and having what I thought was a healthy lifestyle, how on earth could I have lung cancer?
 The rest of the day is a blur of emotion; telling my two daughters was awful.

 Two weeks later I found myself in hospital.
 I was very lucky as the company I worked for gave BUPA to their employees, so I was in a lovely hospital in the middle of a country park and the care was wonderful.

 It was August Bank Holiday Monday 2007 at 8 o’clock in the morning: the date of my surgery, with my two daughters sat by my side.
 I was petrified that I wouldn’t survive the surgery, but five hours later I was in intensive care wired up to all sorts of machines – and still very much alive.

 I returned home after six days in hospital unable to do anything for myself.
 Every movement was agony; simple tasks like going to the bathroom, showering, and dressing were almost impossible.